Medical University of South Carolina

-The Medical University of South Carolina (MUSC) is a public medical school in Charleston, South Carolina.
+The Medical University of South Carolina (MUSC) is a public medical school in Charleston, South Carolina, United States.
 It opened in 1824 as a small private college aimed at training physicians and has since established hospitals and medical facilities across the state.
 It is one of the oldest continually operating schools of medicine in the United States and the oldest in the Deep South.

 The school has expanded into a state university with a medical center and six colleges for the education of health professionals, biomedical scientists, and other health care personnel.
 It also operates as a center for research and has a public hospital.